Telogen effluvium is a type of hair loss that anyone can develop. Triggered by physical or psychological stressors, it is quite common.

 What Is Telogen Effluvium?

 However, if the cycle is disrupted due to a stressor, it can push around 70% of the hair into the telogen phase.
-It can cause you to lose 300 hair strands instead of the usual 100-150 strands.
+As a result, you can lose 300 hair strands daily — instead of the usual 100 to 150 hairs.

 What Are The Different Forms Of Telogen Effluvium?